Herseninstituut/FYD2NWB-BIDS/README.md

 # FYD2NWB-BIDS
-The NWB conversion routine presented here, helps users to convert data from proprietry formats to NWB files.
+The conversion routine presented here, helps users to convert data from proprietry formats to NWB files.
 This can be followed by an automated step to organize whole datasets in compliance with the BIDS schema.

-**NWB** (Neurodata Without Borders) aims to package data in a standard format that can be accessed with open source tools.
+**NWB** [(Neurodata Without Borders)](https://www.nwb.org/) aims to package data in a standard format that can be accessed with open source tools.
 This file format has become an international standard for sharing neuroscientific data and is also used by the Allen Brain institute.

 **BIDS** (Brain Imaging Data Structure) aims to introduce a standard schema for folder naming and data organisation (The data itself which may have been recorded in proprietry formats is not converted).
 The BIDS format is a well-known and universally accepted format, that is already the gold-standard for data sharing in human neuroimaging.
 The BIDS conversion script in this repo leaves room for flexibility in terms of data management - while the painful process of reformatting an entire dataset in order to release it after publication, is supported.

 Since these two operations require the addition of relevant metadata, the tool relies heavily on metadata stored in the FYD (Follow Your Data) system.
 FYD_matlab scripts extract metadata from the FYD database thus requiring minimal input from users.

+#### Validate your metadata
+Conversion to NWB and BIDS requires adding metadata.
+The conversion routine can only run successfully if it can retrieve all the data and metadata which are neccessary to create an NWB file.
+To make sure this is possible, you can run the script ```getMetadata('sessionid')``` with the sessionid of your choice to validate your data and metadata.
+Once you have verified that your metadata is compliant, you simply register a sessionid to the online conversion todo list and an nwb file automatically appears in the source folder.
+A basic requirement for this service is that each experimental session in a dataset is associated with a ```_session.json``` file in accordance with the principles set out in Follow Your Data ([FYD](https://herseninstituut.sharepoint.com/sites/fyd-doc)).

 ### Converting to NWB
 Converting session data to NWB files is performed by a service routine that contains various subroutines to convert data from Blackrock, neuropixel, and 2photon imaging files to NWB files.
 Other propriety formats will follow on your request and with your help.
 #### How it works
 The service _get_todos.m_ runs on a server, automatically checks a todo list for new conversion requests and if one has been added creates an NWB file.
 You need not be concerned with the amount of data that needs to be converted or the time that it takes because it runs independent of your local machine.
-##### Validate your metadata
-The service routine can only run successfully if it can retrieve all the data and metadata which are neccessary to create an NWB file.
-To make sure this is possible, you can run the script ```getMetadata('sessionid')``` shown in _set_todo.m_ with the sessionid of your choice to validate your data and metadata.
-Once you have verified that your metadata complies with the required metadata standards, you simply register a sessionid to the online conversion todo list and an nwb file automatically appears in the source folder.
-A basic requirement for this service is that each experimental session in a dataset is associated with a ```_session.json``` file in accordance with the principles set out in Follow Your Data ([FYD](https://herseninstituut.sharepoint.com/sites/fyd-doc)).

 #### Set_todo.m and how to get started
 This script interfaces with the FYD database.
 For this you will need to install the [Datajoint](https://www.datajoint.com/) toolbox for matlab.
 See below under requirements how to install Datajoint.